 "I'm working on a comedic tale about the many things that can go wrong when teenagers become all-powerful," Justin said.

 The festival doubled in size each of its first three years and has now reached 26 in its fourth.
-The School District of Upper Dublin serves as a partner for the GYFF, and received a $100,000 grant from the Greenfield Foundation to fund the festival.
+The School District of Upper Dublin serves as a partner for the GYFF, and from the Greenfield Foundation to fund the festival.